Last edited: 21 October 2022

-The legal basis for this processing is your consent as provided in the double opt-in confirmation part of our newsletter sign-up process.
-This data will be stored as long as we have the consent to send you a newsletter.
-If you wish to unsubscribe from our newsletter, you can do so by clicking on the link at the end of each newsletter or by sending us an email.
+The legal basis for this processing is your consent as provided in the double opt-in confirmation part of the Radicle newsletter sign-up process.
+This data will be stored as long as the Foundation has your consent to send you a newsletter.
+If you wish to unsubscribe from the Radicle newsletter, you can do so by clicking on the link at the end of each newsletter or by sending the Foundation an email.
 You can read more about MailChimp's data access as well as their legitimate interests in and purposes for collecting this data here.

-If you have subscribed to our newsletter, each time you receive and open a newsletter from us, our third-party service provider MailChimp collects data, including:
+If you have subscribed to the Radicle newsletter, each time you receive and open a newsletter, a third-party service provider MailChimp collects data, including:

-This data is collected and processed by us for the purpose of ensuring the security and reliability of the service we provide as well as our legitimate interest in the effectiveness of and general user interest in our newsletters.
-Because our newsletter service is hosted by MailChimp, you can view more information about the data they collect and their legitimate interests in and purposes for collecting this data here.
+This data is collected and processed by the Foundation for the purpose of ensuring the security and reliability of the newsletter service as well as the Foundation's legitimate interest in the effectiveness of and general user interest in the Radicle newsletter.
+Because the Radicle newsletter service is hosted by MailChimp, you can view more information about the data they collect and their legitimate interests in and purposes for collecting this data here.

-If you want to join Radicle's Matrix server to chat with us and the rest of the Radicle community, you will need to join it via a client.
-You have the option of creating a Matrix account on Radicle's server, hosted by Ungleich; if you do, we, via Ungleich, collect your user name, display name, email address (if you provided one to the client), and your IP address each time you access our Matrix server.
-When you join a chat room on our server, whether you have an account on our server or not, we collect your user name and display name.
+If you want to join Radicle's Matrix server to chat with the Radicle community, you will need to join it via a client.
+You have the option of creating a Matrix account on Radicle's server, hosted by Ungleich; if you do, the Foundation, via Ungleich, collects your user name, display name, email address (if you provided one to the client), and your IP address each time you access the Radicle Matrix server.
+When you join a chat room on the Radicle Matrix server, whether you have an account on Radicle's server or not, the Foundation will collect your user name and display name.
 This information is collected in order to deliver the chat service and enable its features, as well as ensure the security and reliability of the service.

-This data is collected and processed by Ungleich for the purpose of delivering the chat service and features, as well as ensuring the security and reliability of the service we provide.
+This data is collected and processed by Ungleich for the purpose of delivering the chat service and features, as well as ensuring the security and reliability of the chat service.
 You can view more information about how they handle this data here.
-If you wish to leave the Radicle server and delete all the data that was contributed by you, you can do so by sending us an email (email@example.com).
+If you wish to leave the Radicle Matrix server and delete all the data that was contributed by you, you can do so by sending the Foundation an email (email@example.com).

-We use Buildkite servers to store Radicle binary files.
-For further information and the applicable data protection provisions of Buildkite, visit this site.
+The Foundation uses Github servers to store Radicle binary files.
+For further information and the applicable data protection provisions of Github, visit this site.

-We use Ungleich to host our instance of Matrix and our Matrix homeserver.
-A username and display name is collected to give a user access to the chat room on our Matrix homeserver, then all contributions by the user to the Radicle chat room are stored on our homeserver.
-Optionally, a user can create a Matrix account on our homeserver, in which case Ungleich may store an email for the purpose of recovering their password as well as the user's IP address.
-Our Matrix homeserver is hosted in Ungleich's own datacenter in Switzerland.
+The Foundation uses Ungleich to host an instance of Matrix and Radicle's Matrix homeserver.
+A username and display name is collected to give a user access to the chat room on Radicle's Matrix homeserver, then all contributions by the user to the Radicle chat room are stored on Radicle's homeserver.
+Optionally, a user can create a Matrix account on Radicle's homeserver, in which case Ungleich may store an email for the purpose of recovering their password as well as the user's IP address.
+Radicl's Matrix homeserver is hosted in Ungleich's own datacenter in Switzerland.
 For further information about how Ungleich handles security and privacy concerns, visit this site.

-On radicle.xyz, we link to social media profiles.
+On the Radicle website (radicle.xyz), there are links to social media profiles.
 Those services might also collect personal data.
 Please refer to their privacy policies for more information.

-We retain your information only for as long as is necessary for the purposes for which we process the information as set out in this policy.
-However, we may retain your personal data for a longer period of time where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
+The Foundation retains your information only for as long as is necessary for the purposes for which it processes the information as set out in this policy.
+However, the Foundation may retain your personal data for a longer period of time where such retention is necessary for compliance with a legal obligation to which the Foundation is subject, or in order to protect your vital interests or the vital interests of another natural person.